 Eli is 5.5 months now and he is just starting to be really interested in toys.
-If you put him on the floor with a few toys around him, he’ll roll over and grab at least one, sometimes multiple and play, contentedly, for upwards of 20-30 minutes.
-It’s pretty much the awesomest phase and also one of the coolest things to watch.
+If you put him on the floor with a few toys around him, he’ll roll over and grab at least one, sometimes multiple, and play contentedly for upwards of 20-30 minutes.
+It’s pretty much the most awesome phase and also one of the coolest things to watch.
 And as we’ve worked through our stash of baby toys and baby gear, it has become very apparent that there are 10 items that my son cannot (figuratively) live without.
 At least, not happily …

 I’ve included all the links to the items and just as a disclaimer, I paid for or received these as gifts from friends and make zero profit off linking you to them.
 Just thought it would be mean to say my kid loves something and not provide the opportunity for someone else’s baby to enjoy them too!

 Let me just knock the one really expensive item out of the way first.
 My son loves, LOVES, his swing.
-There are times where he is fussy, where we exhaust all our normal distraction methods, all our smile inducing tricks and it just isn’t happening.
+There are times when he is fussy, when we exhaust all our normal distraction methods, all our smile inducing tricks, and it just isn’t happening.
 So we put him in the swing.
 And 95% of the time, he starts giggling.
 And squealing.
 And otherwise making us feel horribly unloved.
 I kid.
 I think he needs his alone time and he loves the swing for those opportunities.

 2. Crib Mobile